seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 To do myself this reason and this right.

 **MARCUS ANDRONICUS**
-‘Suum cuique’ is our Roman justice:
+'Suum cuique' is our Roman justice:
 This prince in justice seizeth but his own.

 **LUCIUS**
 And that he will, and shall, if Lucius live.

 **TITUS ANDRONICUS**
 Traitors, avaunt!
-Where is the emperor’s guard?
+Where is the emperor's guard?
 Treason, my lord!
 Lavinia is surprised!

 **SATURNINUS**